-On 2 November 2010, the Ministry of Finance, MOHURD, the CBRC and the PBOC jointly issued the Notice on Issues Concerning Policies on Regulation of Personal Housing Provident Fund Loan (關於規範住房公積金個人住房貸款政策有關問題的通知), which provides that where personal housing provident fund loan is used to buy the first ordinary self-use house and the floor area of the house is no more than 90 sq.m., the down-payment proportion shall not be lower than 20 per cent.; where the floor area of the house is more than 90 sq.m., the down-payment proportion shall not be lower than 30 per cent.
-Only the housing provident fund-paying families whose floor area per capita is less than local average shall have access to personal housing provident fund loan which is used to buy the second house, and the loan shall be used to buy ordinary self-use house so as to improve dwelling conditions.
-Where the personal housing provident fund loan is used to buy the second house, the down-payment proportion shall not be lower than 50 per cent., and the interest rate of such loan shall not be less than 1.1 times of the interest rate of the personal housing provident fund loans for the purchase of a third or more houses by housing provident fund-paying families shall be suspended.
+On 2 November 2010, the Ministry of Finance, MOHURD, the CBRC and the PBOC jointly issued the Notice on Issues Concerning Policies on Regulation of Personal Housing Provident Fund Loan (關於 規範住房公積金個人住房貸款政策有關問題的通知), which provides that where personal housing provident fund loan is used to buy the first ordinary self-use house and the floor area of the house is no more than 90 sq.m., the down-payment proportion shall not be lower than 20 per cent.; where the floor area of the housing provident fund-paying families whose floor area per capita is less than local average shall have access to personal housing provident fund loan is used to buy the second house, and the loan shall be used to buy ordinary self-use house so as to improve dwelling conditions.
+Where the personal housing provident fund loan is used to buy the second house, the down-payment proportion shall not be lower than 50 per cent., and the interest rate of such loan shall not be less than 1.1 times of the interest rate of the personal housing provident fund loan for the purchase of the first house.
+Personal housing provident fund loans for the purchase of a third or more houses by housing provident fund-paying families shall be suspended.